There are two UK Noterus species. The genus can be recognised by the broad coxal process on the underside - see ID Aids below.

-Length 3.5 to 4 mm.
-This species is boat shaped with elytra broadest in front of middle.
+Length 4 - 5 mm.
+This species is boat-shaped with the elytra broadest in front of middle.
 The colour of the elytra is variable but usually mid to dark brown with a slightly lighter pronotum and head.
 It has a mid-line ridge on the prosternum - see ID Aids below.

 Usually found in ponds.

 All year round but most easily recorded in summer.